Moving from a Crib to Toddler Bed: Tips from Real Moms

 In fact, this study by medical journal Sleep Medicine suggests that toddlers should stay sleeping in cribs until the age of about 3 years old.

-But if your little one is clambering out of their crib and you feel they’re ready for a toddler bed, then feel free to make the move.
+But if your child is clambering out of their crib and you feel they’re ready for a toddler bed, then feel free to make the move.

-You know your little one best ‒ there’s no one-size-fits-all way to do this.
+You know your child best ‒ there’s no one-size-fits-all way to do this.

 Is it OK to keep a 3-year-old in a crib?